kjsingh03/Internship_Tasks/README.md

 # Internship_Tasks

-All websites are fully responsive and are built by integration of organisation's theme css file with pre-built components.
+All webpages are fully responsive and are built by integration of organisation's theme css file with pre-built components.

 #Pocket_Bits :      https://pocketbits.netlify.app/